salesforce/botsim/docs/advanced_usage.rst

 Prepare Paraphrase Pairs
 *****************************
 The training paraphrase pairs can be created by sampling real user queries with the same intents.
-The training data should be organized in the following json format:
+The training data should be organized in the following JSON format:

 .. code-block:: json